Private Dyslexia Evaluations in Northwest Arkansas:

 -

-Report delivery is typically 7–10 business days after testing is completed.
+Reports delivered within 7–10 business days after testing

-Parent consultation is scheduled promptly once results are ready.
+Parent consultation scheduled promptly once results are ready

 -